Tom Konrad CFA

 Last month, I highlighted specialty chemicals and biodiesel producer FutureFuel as one of two short term buys based on undervaluation.
 Like TransAlta Renewables, FutureFuel’s return was not particularly impressive, but it did advance 5.8%.
 The advance was helped by the EPA’s agreement to finalize volumes for 2014 and 2015 under the Renewable Fuel Standard by November 30th.
 The Agency also intends to finalize the rule for 2016 before the end of the year.
 Uncertainty over the repeated delays of the EPAs rule making have been undermining the biofuels markets and FutureFuel’s profits since the EPA missed its deadline for the 2014 rules in November 2013.

-here.
+As mentioned above, the judge ruled against Power REIT in summary judgement on April 24th.
+I wrote about the ruling and my new valuation for Power REIT ($5 to $7) here.
 The judge also called a status conference with both parties for April 29th.
 My hope is that Power REIT decided not to appeal and its lessees dropped the remaining minor claims, but the company has not yet released any information regarding the outcome of the conference.

 Although the judge ruled against Power REIT on every count, there were two bright spots in the ruling.
 First, the company can now drop the case without the expense of a prolonged trial.
 It was due to this savings in legal expenses that my current valuation exceeds my previously estimate ($5) of Power REIT’s value in the case of a total loss.